gustavomeco/odin-ladingpage/README.md

-# odin-landingpage
-In this Project i will test my Html,Css and Flexbox skills.
-Im using this project to develop and practice my skills
-- This landing page is going to be for a Car Dealership
+# Car Dealership Landing Page

+This project is an exercise from The Odin Project
+, aimed at improving my skills in HTML, CSS, and Flexbox.
+The main goal is to practice and refine my front-end development abilities while creating a responsive landing page for a car dealership.

+## Technologies Used

+- HTML

+- CSS - (Flexbox)